ARMmbed/mbed-os-5-docs/docs/reference/technology/storage.md

 - FileHandle.
    - File - Class that provides read and write access to files on a file system.
    - BlockDeviceFile - Class that provides read and write access to raw block device storage in the form of a FileHandle.
    - UARTSerial - The UARTSerial class provides read and write access to a device's serial hardware.
-It is an example of a non-storage device that you can access as a file.
+It is an example of a nonstorage device that you can access as a file.
 - KVStore.
    - TDBStore - Default implementation of the KVStore API.
 It provides static wear-leveling and quick access for when you have a small number of KV pairs.
    - FileSystemStore - Class that provides a key-value store API on top of a POSIX-like file system API.